 Day 1 in Grand County

-For an unforgettable evening activity, take a cozy, starlight horse-drawn sleigh ride with Fossil Ridge Guide Service in Winter Park.
+For an unforgettable evening activity, take a cozy, starlight horse-drawn sleigh ride with Devil's Thumb Ranch in Tabernash, just a short jaunt from Winter Park.
 Piled under plenty of blankets, you will glide through the Fraser Valley to a crackling campfire where you can sip hot cocoa.

 Day 2 in Summit County

 Start your day by joining the Breckenridge Heritage Alliance for a guided walking tour of the National Historic District of downtown Breckenridge or, for more adventure, try the interactive Miners’ Snowshoe Tour.
-There are also six museums to peruse including the Barney Ford House Museum and the Summit Ski Museum.
+There are also six museums to peruse, including the Barney Ford House Museum.

 Before lunch, whet your appetite by making an appointment with a local brewmaster.
 At both Dillon Dam Brewery and Breckenridge Brewery you can schedule a session to learn about craft brewing from an expert.
 Afterward at the brewpubs’ restaurants, savor some of the most sought-after craft brews in the state, such as the Avalanche Ale at Breckenridge Brewery or the Wilderness Wheat at Dillon Dam Brewery.